dtim-upc/ODIN/README.md

 3. Finally execute `gradle bootRun` to start the application or open the project in Intellij IDE and run the main class `OdinApplication.java`.

-#### Set up

-The first time running the frontend, dependencies must be installed using the command `yarn install` under the frontend folder directory.
-Once dependencies are installed, the frontend server can be started using the command `quasar dev` which creates a server at 8080 or the close available port.

-If it's not working, try this: llega a la carpeta del frontend: cd .../frontend mira si está el fichero .json: dir package.json
-instalalo: npm init -y
-ejecuta: quasar dev

-IF STILL NOT WORKING CHECK THE package.json and ensure to have installed the Node.js, etc.

 ## Project Structure <a name="project-structure"></a>
 ## Backend <a name="backend"></a>
 ### Architecture <a name="backend-architecture"></a>